Research with CPFT finds AI can improve diagnosis of Alzheimer’s disease

 Dementia is a significant global healthcare challenge, affecting over 55 million people worldwide with the number of cases expected to almost treble over the next 50 years, so early detection is crucial.
 The main cause of dementia is Alzheimer’s disease, which accounts for 60-80% of cases.

 The tool is able to identify whether people with early signs of dementia will remain stable or develop this condition in four out of five cases, using routinely collected data.
-This new approach can reduce the need for invasive and costly diagnostic tests while improving treatment outcomes by indicating when early interventions like lifestyle changes or new medicines will work best.
+This new approach can reduce the need for invasive and costly diagnostic tests like lumbar punctures, while improving treatment outcomes by indicating when early interventions like lifestyle changes or new medicines will work best.

 CPFT Research and Development Director Dr Ben Underwood worked with the Trust’s memory clinics staff and patients on this study, supported by the Windsor Research Unit.